Kim Kardashian Sparks Instagram Frenzy In Semi-Sheer Top To Showcase Her ‘New Babies’

 “Dim and sum,” another suggested.

-Not all replies seemed geared towards Asian food, though.
+Not all replies seemed geared toward Asian food, though.
 One fan suggested that the star name her pups after Kylie Jenner and Travis Scott.
-A question also came in over the hamster that daughter North West appeared to acquire earlier this summer, as The Inquisitr documented.
+A question was also posted about the hamster that daughter North West acquired earlier this summer, as The Inquisitr documented.
 Sadly, the 6-year-old’s hamster has since died.
 It looks like North has new pets to play with, though.

-The Kardashian-Jenners are known for their pets.
-Khloe Kardashian’s dog passed away last year, but fans do still see Kendall, plus Kylie Jenner spending time with their dogs.
+The Kardashian-Jenner family is known for their pets.
+Khloe Kardashian’s dog passed away last year, but fans do still see Kendall and Kylie Jenner spending time with their dogs.

 Fans wishing to see more of Kim should follow her Instagram.